 - This section could include any of the following: publications, languages, volunteer experience, community service, professional associations you belong to, or any training or certifications.

-How to write and format a federal resume
+How to write a federal resume

 According to USAJOBS, “Some agencies accept uploaded resumes and resumes created using the USAJOBS resume builder, while some may only accept one or the other.”
-So you need to know how to use a federal resume builder and how to create your own:

 Using a federal resume builder